somesh2001/Internship-Task/README.md

-# Internship Task Internship task for visionary Services
+# Internship task for visionary Services
 ## Application installation guide
 ### Run following commands in the project directory
 1. npm install (to install the dependencies )<br/>